 Hockey Alberta has created this resource to provide information on building a sustainable girls hockey program.
 Topics include development, engagement strategies and recruitment strategies, along with key considerations for minor hockey associations to work together to create an all girls program.
 This information is a guide and can be adjusted to fit your association’s needs.

-If my daughter is registered on a boys team, is she able to play female hockey as well?
+If my daughter is registered on a minor (co-ed) team, is she able to play all-female hockey as well?

 What are the benefits to having my daughter play female hockey?

 • Female Peers - Young girls will get the opportunity to engage with other females that share similar interests through sport and may help them feel more accepted.
-The social component is just as important as development as many girls leave the sport at an early age because they do not feel accepted among mainstream (boys) teams.
+The social component is just as important as development, as many girls leave the sport at an early age because they do not feel accepted among co-ed teams that mostly consist of boys.

-• Female Focused Coaching - There are subtle differences between the mainstream (boys) and female game.
-Coaches that coach female hockey will understand the differences as well as how to work with and inspire female athletes.
-They are also more familiar with the opportunities that female hockey provides and can give guidance to families and players about the next level.
+• Female Focused Coaching - There are subtle differences between the co-ed and the female game.
+Staff that coach female hockey will understand the differences as well as how to work with and inspire female athletes.
+Coaches are also more familiar with the opportunities that female hockey provides and can give guidance to players and their families regarding the next level.

-• Female Coaches - Associations with female teams are more likely to have female coaches working with these athletes.
-They have a vested interest in recruiting former players to help with their association teams.
-Female coaches understand the needs of their athletes, the pathway for female athletes and can provide important mentorship for your daughter.
+• Female Coaches - Associations with female teams are more likely to have female coaching staff working with these athletes.
+They have a vested interest in recruiting alumni to help with their associations’ teams.
+Female coaches understand the needs of their athletes, the player pathway, and can provide important mentorship for your daughter.

-• Leadership - Playing female hockey will give your daughter more of an opportunity to become a leader on her team that she may not receive on a mainstream (boys) team.
+• Leadership - Playing female hockey will give your daughter more of an opportunity to become a leader on her team that she may not get on a co-ed team.

-• Development - If considering playing mainstream (boys) hockey, it is important to think of development in terms of playing time.
-An important piece of development is getting the opportunity to get ice time in a variety of situations (5 on 5, powerplay, penalty kill, etc.) during games as it helps to build the players confidence and motivates them to improve their skills.
+• Development - If considering playing co-ed hockey, it is important to think of development in terms of playing time.
+An important piece of development is getting the opportunity to get ice time in a variety of situations (5-on-5, powerplay, penalty kill, etc.) during games, as it helps to build confidence and motivation to improve skills.

-Additional Resources on the benefits of female participation in sports:
+Additional Resources on the benefits of female participation in sport:

 Guide to Female Hockey in Canada